tom-mi/iBrew/README.md

 ### Old :-) News
-__Still no coffee machine!__ I would like to thank Ju4ia for letting me access his coffee machine remotely, and get more Smarter Coffee missing protocol bits, and... that I could test the client code.
-And thanks for jkellerer for supplying coffee codes!
+I would like to thank Ju4ia for letting me access his coffee machine remotely, and get more Smarter Coffee missing protocol bits, and... that I could test the client code.
+And all the other people helping track down bugs and supplying new features, whether by e-mail or in the issues, Thanks!

 Since the console it nearly done, protocol almost fully mapped out.
 It is time to focus on the webpage... the framework is working, it auto reconnect, keeps some stats and you can even preform some actions with it.